khanhf-ng820/CS160-GoGame/README.md

 This project uses C++, CMake, and the SFML 3.0.2 library.

-This application uses the Japanese ruleset and is based on [this Vietnamese article](https://vnchess.com.vn/luat-choi-co-vay-co-ban/) and [this Wikipedia article](https://en.wikipedia.org/wiki/Rules_of_Go).
+This application uses (most of) the Japanese ruleset and is based on [this Vietnamese article](https://vnchess.com.vn/luat-choi-co-vay-co-ban/) and [this Wikipedia article](https://en.wikipedia.org/wiki/Rules_of_Go).

 ## Building